wtpayne/design_factory/a3_src/h90_internal/process/engineering_documentation/template/software_development_plan_template.rst

 This section shall be divided into paragraphs as needed to establish the context for the planning described in later sections.
 It shall include, as applicable, an overview of:

 #.
-Requirements and constraints on the system and
+Requirements and constraints on the system
-   software to be developed
+   and software to be developed.
 #.
 Requirements and constraints on project
-   documentation
+   documentation.
 #.
-Position of the project in the system lifecycle
+Position of the project in the system lifecycle.
 #.
-The selected project and acquisition strategy
+The selected project and acquisition strategy.
 #.
 Any requirements or constraints on the selected
-   project and acquisition strategy
+   project and acquisition strategy.
 #.
 Requirements and constraints on project
-   schedules and resources
+   schedules and resources.
 #.
 Other requirements and constraints, such as on
-   project security, privacy, methods, standards, interdependencies on hardware and software development
+   project security, privacy, methods, standards, interdependencies on hardware and software development.

 4. General requirements